diasurgical/devilution/README.md

 > Wow, does this mean I can download and play Diablo for free now?

 No, you'll need access to the data from the original game.
-Blizzard discontinued Diablo, but it is available on the GoG platform.
+Blizzard discontinued Diablo, but it is available on the GOG.com platform.
 Additionally there are plenty of used copies for sale online.
 (I'm still using an original 1996-disc without problems)
 > Cool, so I fired your mod up, but there's no 1080p or new features?

 Devilution aims to keep the original code unaltered, for documentation purposes.